 Behavioral and mental health

-The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) stipulates that clinical preceptors may include: physicians who are specialty board certified in their area of instruction, NCCPA certified PAs, or other licensed healthcare providers qualified in their area of instruction (e.g. nurse practitioners or midwives).
+The Accreditation Review Commission on Education for the PA (ARC-PA) stipulates that clinical preceptors may include: physicians who are specialty board certified in their area of instruction, NCCPA certified PAs, or other licensed healthcare providers qualified in their area of instruction (e.g. nurse practitioners or midwives).

 Every student must complete a rotation within Family Practice, Internal Medicine, Women’s Health, Pediatrics, Behavioral Health, Emergency Medicine and Surgery as well as two elective rotations within other areas.
 However, we currently have a shortage of preceptors specifically within Women’s Health, Pediatrics, and Behavioral Health.